2/21/2025

 Chief Financial Officer

-The settlement discussions are part of the process there.
-But even if there was a settlement, the commission would still have to hear that settlement and So, you know, that might shorten the process by a few weeks, but it would be weeks, not months.
+The settlement discussions are part of the process there, but even if there was a settlement, the commission would still have to hear that settlement and opine on it.
+And so, you know, that might shorten the process by a few weeks, but it would be weeks, not months.

 speaker

 Understood.
-And then just want to dig into a couple of the outlook statements in the MDNA.
-One is that earnings for NSPI should be comparable to 2024.
-Just curious if that reflects the tax recovery that benefited the 2024 numbers, which I think earlier numbers 160 million adjusted earnings.
-And then another one would be that you'll be sort of at the bottom end of the ROE band of people's gas.
-Any risk you go below and then to stay at that level, is there sort of some plans on deferral of some OPEX or CAPEX to manage the ROE or narrowly this year?
+And then just want to dig into a couple of the outlook statements in the MD&A. One is that Earnings for NSPI should be comparable to 2024.
+Just curious if that reflects the tax recovery that benefited the 2024 numbers, which I think the full year number is 160 million adjusted earnings.
+And then the other one would be that you'll be sort of at the bottom end of the ROE band of people's gas.
+Any risk you go below?
+And then to stay at that level, is there sort of some plans on deferral of some OPEX or CAPEX to manage the ROE this year?

 speaker